ThanziaPatelRaheem/student-portal/README.md

 The application allows users to register, authenticate using JWT, and perform CRUD operations on student records through a secure REST API.

-> **Note:** A fully Dockerized version of this project is available in the `docker-setup` branch.

 ---

 ## 🎯 Project Purpose

-In addition to MERN development, this project is also being used as a foundation for learning:
+This project is a simple MERN application that serves as a foundation for learning Docker, Docker Compose, CI/CD, GitHub Actions, and cloud deployment concepts.

-- Docker
-- Docker Compose
-- CI/CD Pipelines
-- GitHub Actions
-- Cloud Deployment

 A Dockerized version of this application is available in the **docker-setup** branch.